The space-time torsion in the context of the Exact Foldy-Wouthuysen Transformation for a Dirac fermion

 We perform in this section the calculations of equations of motion.
 Let us begin by taking into account the two components spinor, described by (\ref{expo}).
 As explained in section (\ref{sefwt}), the next step is to write the Dirac equation in the Schr\"{o}dinger form $i\hbar\,\pa_t\psi={\cal{H}}\psi$.
 Straightforward calculations enable one to write the Hamiltonian for $\varphi$ as

 where

-where $\sigma_5 \,=\,({\scriptstyle 1/6})\,\varepsilon^{ijk} \, \sigma_i \, \sigma_j \, \sigma_k$, see \cite{diraceq}.
-The expressions above are not exactly the same as derived in \cite{rydereshap} and in \cite{bagrov} through the usual perturbative FWT.
+where $\sigma_5 \,=\,({\scriptstyle 1/6})\,\varepsilon^{ijk} \, \sigma_i \, \sigma_j \, \sigma_k$, see Ref.~\refcite{diraceq}.The expressions above are not exactly the same as derived in Refs.~\refcite{rydereshap} and \refcite{bagrov} through the usual perturbative FWT.
 The basic difference is the term $\si_5 \overrightarrow{S}$.
 The appearance of this new term is based on advantage of using EFWT instead of FWT\footnote{Using the Exact transformation, the risk of missing some important terms is lower.}.

 It is important to note that the presence of terms of the kind $\overrightarrow{S} \, \cdot \, \overrightarrow{B}$ in the transformed Hamiltonian (\ref{hamtr}) is related to the possibility of considering experimental tests of torsion field using magnetic resonance, as it was explained in \cite{bagrov}.
 Nevertheless, a straightforward comparison between equations (\ref{ham99}) and (\ref{hamtr}) shows two differences between the SEFWT approach and the method presented here.
-The first one represents a new contribution in the kinetic part of (\ref{hamtr}) represented by a term\footnote{Observe that such term is a new one with relation to FWT \cite{rydereshap} and SEFWT \cite{shapiro}.} of the kind $\si_5 \overrightarrow{S}$.
+The first one represents a new contribution in the kinetic part of (\ref{hamtr}) represented by a term\footnote{Observe that such term is a new one with relation to FWT\cite{rydereshap} and SEFWT\cite{shapiro}.} of the kind $\si_5 \overrightarrow{S}$.
 The second one is the absence, in the Hamiltonian (\ref{hamtr}), of a breaking parity term.

-In order to quantize the Hamiltonian (\ref{ham5}) and to write semi-classical equations of motion (After the calculus we make $\hbar \rightarrow 0$ in the same procedure adopted in \cite{bush}).
+In order to quantize the Hamiltonian (\ref{ham5}) and to write semi-classical equations of motion (After the calculus we make $\hbar \rightarrow 0$ in the same procedure adopted in Ref.~\refcite{bush}).
 Let us consider the following relations

 So we get

 where

 and $\si_5$ is the $\ga_5$ representation for the bi-spinor.